wdi-sf-fall/notes/week_01_fundamentals/day_1_web_basics/dusk_web_intro/README.md

 **netcat -> chat server out of the box**

-*man netcat* to see what it does.
+*man nc* to see what it does.
 Let's connect two computers and exchange packets!

-Get into pairs, one person is A (the Server), the other person is B (the Client)
+Get into pairs, one person is the Server, the other person is the Client

-Person A: find out your IP address and share it with Person B.
+Server, find out your IP address and share it with Client.
-Now:

-Person A (Server), in your shell, create server that listens for data:
+In your shell, start listening for data:

->  nc -l 3333 <enter>
+	>  nc -l 3333

-Person B (Client), in your shell, create a client connecting to the server:
+Client, in your shell, connect to Server using its IP address:

-> nc <server ip address> 3333 <enter>
+	> nc <server ip address> 3333

 Now start typing … packets of information are exchanged between client and server using the tcp protocol.